MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/resizabletextarea.md

 | -------- | ----------- |
 | `Text` | The text value set in the control.
 This is the default bound property when used in a model-driven app.
 | `Default` | The default value that the control will have when the control is reset, or the default value is changed.
 This allows the control to work in a similar way to controls inside canvas app forms.
-| `Max Length` | The maximum number of characters that can be entered
+| `MaxLength` | The maximum number of characters that can be entered
-| `Hint Text` | The text to display when there is no text value set
+| `HintText` | The text to display when there is no text value set
-| `Empty Placeholder Text` | The text to display when there is no value, and the control does not have focus.
+| `EmptyPlaceholderText` | The text to display when there is no value, and the control does not have focus.
 This provides a similar style when the model-driven text control that displays **---** when there is no value populated.
-| `Default Height` | The height to set the text area to initially.If this is not set in a canvas app/custom page, the size will default to the code component height.
+| `DefaultHeight` | The height to set the text area to initially.If this is not set in a canvas app/custom page, the size will default to the code component height.
 For model-driven apps, this is required since the form does not provide an initial height.
-| `Default Width` | The width to set the text area to initially.
+| `DefaultWidth` | The width to set the text area to initially.
 If this is not set in a canvas app/custom page, the size will default to the code component height.
 For model-driven apps, this is not required, since the default width will be the width of the form column.
-| `Min Height` | The minimum height that the `textarea` can be resized to.
+| `MinHeight` | The minimum height that the `textarea` can be resized to.
 Set to zero for no limit.
-| `Max Height` | The maximum height that the `textarea` can be resized to.
+| `MaxHeight` | The maximum height that the `textarea` can be resized to.
 Set to zero for no limit.
 | `Min Width` | The minimum width that the `textarea` can be resized to.
 Set to zero for no limit.
-| `Max Width` | The maximum width that the `textarea` can be resized to.
+| `MaxWidth` | The maximum width that the `textarea` can be resized to.
 Set to zero for no limit.
-| `Allow Resize` | Defines which direction the `textarea` can be resized in.
+| `AllowResize` | Defines which direction the `textarea` can be resized in.
 None, Both, Vertical or Horizontal.
-| `Enable Spell Check` | Defines if the `textarea` should be spell checked by the browser or not.
+| `EnableSpellCheck` | Defines if the `textarea` should be spell checked by the browser or not.

 ### Output properties